Audio leaks commission interferes in judiciary’s internal matters, observes CJP Bandial

 Justice Bandial also observed that the government had legislated on regulating the CJP’s powers in haste.
 “If the government would have consulted us, we would have shown [you] a better path.
 You have also made bail and family cases a part of the legislation,” he said.

-Subsequently, Shoaib Shaheen — the SCBA president’s lawyer — started presenting his arguments, citing previous SC verdicts in similar cases.
+Subsequently, Shoaib Shaheen — the SCBA president’s lawyer — started presenting his arguments, citing previous top court verdicts in similar cases.

 “The chief justice’s consultation is necessary before appointing an incumbent service judge to a commission.
 Consultation is necessary before appointing any private person to a commission as well because the matter concerns a judicial inquiry,” he said.